TeachersFirst's Dental Health Resources

 GradesK to 12

 In the ClassroomThis collection could accompany a unit in health, science, or physical education.
 These books provide experience with both fiction and nonfiction informational texts.
 They often require students to draw inferences about the "facts."
 Allow students (or partners) to choose their own book.
 Share this list with your school library/media specialist or public library, as well, for them to "pull" books in support of your science/social studies units.
 Extend the experience by having students create visual presentations of the concepts they learn.
-Challenge students to create a presentation using Prezi, reviewed here, or Zoho Show, (similar to Powerpoint, but easier and free) - reviewed here.
+Challenge students to create a presentation using Prezi, reviewed here, or Slides, reviewed here.

 GradesK to 5